rokbenko/ai-playground/openai-tutorials/5-Terminal_chat_with_a_customer_support_chatbot/README.md

-# #5 Terminal chat with a customer support chatbot
+# #5 Terminal user interface for a customer support chatbot

 ## Short description